 Example ii (10 seconds):

 Example iv (40 seconds):

-Example v (A to G# – 40 seconds):
+Example v (A to G♯ – 40 seconds):

-It is interesting that the frequency range of the piano keyboard – C0 (16.35Hz) – F8 (5587.65Hz), and the range of traditional musical output in general, utilizes less than a third of human hearing potential, 20Hz to 20000 Hz, and all at the lower end of the spectrum.
-Is this why frequencies need to (literally) rush to the top, like air/pressure bubbles in a stream?
+It is interesting that the frequency range of the piano keyboard, and the range of traditional musical output in general, utilises less than a third of human hearing potential (20Hz to 20000 Hz approx.); and all at the lower end of the spectrum.
+Might this help to explain a tendency towards accelerando with ascending arpeggios, a need to (literally) rush to the top, like air/pressure bubbles in a stream?